etolo/lectures/Week02/Class/Seminar2.md

 # Seminar 2: Feedforward Neural Networks

 Our goals in this seminar session are:
+* To learn some new TensorFlow library concepts, such as variable scope
-* To implement, train, and evaluate a neural network that implements the XOR function
+* To implement, train, and evaluate a neural network that solves the XOR problem
 * To implement and run the single-layer perceptron learning algorithm (homework)
-* To learn some new TensorFlow library concepts, such as variable scope

 ## XOR problem